geyang/episodeyang.github.io-old/_posts/2016-02-21-building-escherpad.md

 ### Iterating Based on User's Feedback

-During the pre-Beta and private Beta, I iterated like crazy based on what the users' feedbacks.
+During the pre-Beta and private Beta, I iterated like crazy based on the users' feedbacks.
 In one case, I asked Shaan for comments on the app.
 He mentioned that the text excerpt in the list view are not very useful and he never pays any attention to them.

 {% include full-width-image.html position="top" height="450px" border-bottom="solid 1px #ccc" src="/projects/escherpad/escherpad-design-v1-Screenshot_2014-11-09.png" %}